hww/varp_oscilloscope/README.md

 ## Adding to your project

-Coppy VARP folder inside Assets/Plugins folder.
+Copy VARP folder inside Assets/Plugins folder.
 After that you can instantiate prefab Oscilloscope in the scene of your project.
 Now you can write your own script to control the oscilloscope with your game events or data.

 To activate/deactivate oscilloscope use ` key or property _IsVisible_.